rsmp-nordic/rsmp_core/source/applicability/transport_of_data.rst

   RSMP configuration in the site.
 In the configuration, supervisors are identified by their IP addresses.

-* It must be possible to configure supervisors as read-only.
+* It must be possible to configure supervisors as primary or secondary.

+* There can be multiple secondary supervisors, but only one primary.

-* A read-only supervisor is not allowed to send commands and does not receive alarms.
+* A secondary supervisor does not recieve alarms.

-* A read-only supervisor receives aggregated status and can request, subscribe and receive statuses.
+* A secondary supervisor receives aggregated status and can request, subscribe and receive statuses.

-* Watchdog messages from a read-only supervisor does not adjust the clock.
+* Watchdog messages from a secondary supervisor does not adjust the clock.
   See section :ref:`watchdog`.

-* A command request from a read-only supervisor must be rejected with a NotAcknowledge message with reason set to ``Command request rejected because supervisor is configured as read-only``.

-* Except from not handling commands from read-only supervisors, a site must handle all types of message from all supervisors, including command requests, status requests and status subscriptions.
+* Except from not sending alarms to secondary supervisors, a site must handle all types of message from all supervisors, including command requests, status requests and status subscriptions.
 Commands from multiple supervisors are served on a first-come basis, without any concept of priority.